duniter/duniter/doc/Protocol.md

-sigWoT      | Minimum quantity of valid made certifications to be part of the WoT for distance rule msValidity  | Maximum age of a valid membership (in seconds) stepMax     | Maximum distance between each WoT member and a newcomer powZeroMin  | Minimum number of zeros for a Proof-of-Work dtDateMin   | Number of seconds that can be added to current date incDateMin  | Minimum number of confirmations to increment the current date.
+sigWoT      | Minimum quantity of valid made certifications to be part of the WoT for distance rule msValidity  | Maximum age of a valid membership (in seconds) stepMax     | Maximum distance between each WoT member and a newcomer dtTimeMax   | The max. number of seconds that can be added to median date dtDiffEval  | The number of blocks required to evaluate again `PoWMin` value blocksRot   | The number of previous blocks to check for personalized difficulty percentRot  | The percent of previous issuers to reach for personalized difficulty

 ### Computed variables